Berks County mosquito surveillance and control operations are suspended for 2015. Check back for updates on the 2016

-Presently, the WNV Program is designed to reduce the risk of WNV and utilizes an Integrated Mosquito Management (IMM) strategy that includes education, surveillance, mosquito-breeding habitat reduction, natural controls, and application of larval and adult mosquito treatments.
-The WNV program runs from early April to late October, which coincides with the active mosquito season.
-WNV is typically transmitted by the bite of an infected mosquito.
+The WNV Program is designed to reduce the risk of WNV and uses an Integrated Mosquito Management (IMM) strategy that includes education, surveillance, mosquito habitat reduction, natural controls, and application of larval and adult mosquito treatments.
+The WNV program runs from early April to early October, which coincides with the active mosquito season.

 What You Can Do To Help!

 Helping to prevent the spread of WNV is as simple as eliminating standing water from around your house and yard.
 Simple steps, such as eliminating household items that can collect water, can greatly reduce the potential risk of West Nile Virus in your area.
 Old buckets, toys, tarps, and tires all hold enough water to keep mosquitoes alive and developing right under your nose.
 Remember to keep rain gutters clear and check birdbaths, flowerpots, and wading pools.
 The best and most effective way to prevent mosquitoes from breeding is to take care of your own house and yard.
 Following these practices takes away the environment the mosquito larvae need to live and grow – STAGNANT WATER!
 Reducing these breeding habitats helps to protect you and your family.